Embed Inc PIC Programmers Host Protocol Specification

 (Optional at version 11 or higher)

 Send up to 16 data bits to the target chip.
-N must be 0-15 and
+N must be 0-15 and is

-starting with the LSB.
+with the LSB.

 SEND3: 52 <n> <i24 data>